• Skip to primary navigation

 • If you overcook the peaches, they will be tough and chewy.
 You didn’t spend an hour pealing and cutting them to have tough preserves!
 The consistency of the liquid is loose.
 Peaches have an incredible amount of moisture.
 You will have more syrup than peaches, so just accept this an get excited about the possibilities of peach syrup on pancakes and in sorbet.

-• Meanwhile sterilize your jars in boiling water or in the dishwasher (I greatly prefer this method).
+• Meanwhile sterilize your jars in boiling water for 10 minutes or in the dishwasher.
 Keep warm in a clean towel until ready to use.

 • Keep a pot of simmering water on for the lids.

-• Place lids in simmering water.
+• Place lids in simmering water and simmer 5 minutes.
 Don’t forget that you need to use a new top each time you can!

 • Wipe each jar clean then place lid on and tighten down the outer ring.